joshuaguerin/Answer-Set-Programming-Algorithms/Travelling_Salesman/README.md

 Note that due to the similarities between the two algorithms, the implementations may be nearly identical.
 * Only an additional minimization constraint is required to go from one to the other.

+## Implementational Details

+The reader may recognize that the cost, `C`, in the `edge` and `path` predicates is unused.
+Indeed, this extra information serves no purpose in our Hamiltonian path implementation.
+I.e., The user could easily remove it from the implementation and instance files and everything should still work.
+The third parameter is maintaned across both HAMPATH and TSP solutions, allowing for the same instance file to work across both implementations.

 ## Problem Variants
 Both the Hamiltonian Path problem and The Travelling Salesman Problem are phrased above in terms of paths, with distinct start and end points, *s* and *e*.
 Both problems can be phrased as both a *path* or a *cycle*.
 The latter is reformulated in terms of a single point that servers as *both* start and end.
 I.e., the cycle formulation starts and ends at the same location.